mrmaxguns/MaxBF/DOCUMENTATION.md

 ## Usage

 ```
-maxbf FILE
+Usage: maxbf [OPTIONS] FILE
+A bulletproof interpreter for Brainfuck.
+  -h, --help                 Print a help message
+  -v, --version              Print current MaxBF version
+  -i, --input-file=FILE      Specify a file as input for the brainfuck program
+  -o, --output-file=FILE     Specify a file as output for the brainfuck program
+  -d, --debug                Enable the # command for debugging
 ```

-Where FILE is a path to the brainfuck program to execute.

 ## Specification